matiboux/Oli/README.md

-# Oli BETA 1.8.0 — dev. branch
+## Oli BETA 1.8.0 — dev. branch

-**Oli** is an *open source PHP framework*.
-It has been made to help developers make their website.
-The framework brings SQL and utility tools, addons support and more.
+**Oli** is an *open source PHP framework* made to help you creating your website.
+The framework brings up various development tools such as database and user management, and more. ♪

-Want to discover the project team?
-[Go to the "Oli Team" section](#oli-team)!
+Want to know more about the project team?
+[Check out the "Oli Team" section](#oli-team)!

-### Start using it!
+### Get started!

 *Warning: The BETA is barely documented.*

+#### Prerequisites

+First, make sure you have a working web server set up, with PHP installed.

+As the framework is currently in BETA, please be careful with your installation.
+Oli is developed using an Apache server with PHP 7.0 and MySQL installed, and no test has been made using other configations.

+#### Install

-[Download the latest release](https://github.com/OliFramework/Oli/releases/latest), extract Oli on your web server and start configuring your website!
+[Download the latest release](https://github.com/OliFramework/Oli/releases/latest), extract it and place Oli on your web server.
+Then, you just need to go through the *config.json* file!
-Need help setting it up?
-[Here's how to get started](https://github.com/OliFramework/Oli/wiki/Get-started).
+Need help setting it all up?
+[Here's a more detailed guide to get started](https://github.com/OliFramework/Oli/wiki/Get-started). (**WIP**)

-Once the framework is setup, you can create your pages in the **/content/theme/...** directory.
+Once the framework is setup, you can create your pages in the **/content/theme/...** directory as *.php* files.
-Put your stylesheets and scripts in the **/content/theme/assets/...** directory for an easier access through Oli.
+You can place your stylesheets and scripts in the **/content/theme/assets/...** directory for an easier access through Oli, using its built-in HTML tools.

-### More things
+#### Some extras

-**You might also want to see *other things that could help you*:**
+**You might also want to look into *other things that might help you*:**
 Want to use a database with your website?
-Import the [default Oli SQL file](#) (oli.default.sql) in your MySQL database.
+Import the [default Oli SQL file](#) (oli.default.sql) in your MySQL database, and update your *config.json* file.
-Want to use the account management feature?
+Also want to use the account management feature?
 Learn about the [official Oli login page](https://github.com/OliFramework/Oli-Login-Page)!

-Want to find addons or pages made by the community?
-Or maybe even their own projects?
-[Check what they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community) (**WIP**).
+Interesting in looking at things made by the community?
+[Check out what the projects and addons they made](https://github.com/OliFramework/Oli/wiki/Created-by-the-community)!

-You are a developer?
-Learn about [creating your own addon for Oli](#) (**WIP**).
+You have something to add to the framework?
+Learn about [creating your own addon for Oli](#). (**WIP**)
 Don't forget to *share your creations with us*! ♪

+### You

+Please make sure to read the [Code of Conduct](https://github.com/OliFramework/Oli/blob/master/CODE_OF_CONDUCT.md) before getting involved in the project, either by participating or by contributing.

+#### Contributing

+You can contribute to the project by developing addons or suggesting new features.
+If you want to help in the framework developement, please read the [Contributing](#) file first! (**WIP**)

+#### Help & Support

+Have trouble?
+Need some help with something?
+You can contact us directly (see the ["Oli Team" section](#oli-team)) or [open a new issue](https://github.com/OliFramework/Oli/issues/new).

 ---